plast-lab/doop/README.md

 ## Runnning Doop Directly

-When developing Doop, the most convenient way to invoke it is by issuing:
+When developing Doop, a convenient way to invoke it directly is by issuing:

     $ ./gradlew run -Pargs="doop-command-line-arguments"